zamoose/nicknames/README.md

 # Nicknames
+* Yeah, it's a no from me, Doug.
 * I've got no Doug in this fight
 * Cloud2Doug
 * Doug Doug Bo Bug Banana Fanna Fo